sectrean/di-kit/README.md

 )
 ```

 Value services are not closed by default since they are not created by the Container.
-If you want to have the Container close the value service, use the `di.WithCloser()` option to call a supported `Close` method.
+If you want to have the Container close the value service, use the `di.WithClose()` option to call a supported `Close` method.
 Or use the `di.WithCloseFunc()` option to specify a custom close function.

 ## Features